- Track your orders

 The first dominant flowering out here, in very early spring is the Manuka..
 It’s not until the temperatures reach 18 degrees that the bees can draw off this sought after rich, spicy nectar.
 The Manuka is amber in colour, thick and sticky.
 Very hard to extract, it requires more aggravation, and a higher speed of spinning.
 It’s a challenging crop, but well worth the effort.
 Our Manuka is all laboratory tested, giving us the NPA (Non Peroxide Activity) rating and the MGO (Methogloxyl) Each Apiary site rating is slightly different, so the Manuka is catagorised into 5+ or 10+, saving on relabeling each year!

 Where are the Hives?

 Our hives are placed in strategic positions along the 7 km Mahurangi West peninsula.
+Some in Waiwera, and now a small site in Hatfields Beach.
 We have a good relationship with the landowners, supplying them with plenty of honey and the odd bottle of Honey Mead and Beeswax Balm..
 We believe in keeping our business close to home.
 This cuts costs, uses a smaller carbon foot print, and we can manage the disease and mite control better, away from other bigger commercial operators.
 We follow the gentleman’s agreement of keeping to our own patch, and respecting other Beekeepers and their space